mixxxdj/mixxx/source/chapters/djing_with_mixxx.rst

    Mixxx default skin (Deere) - Separate waveforms

-In some skins the waveform displays are aligned parallel to each other in order to make beat matching easier, as it is possible to beatmatch visually by aligning the beats that appear in each waveform.
+With some skins the waveform displays are aligned parallel to each other in order to make beat matching easier, as it is possible to beatmatch visually by aligning the beats that appear in each waveform.